velovix/blog/content/post/lgpl-gpl-license-compliance-with-pyinstaller.md

 # GPL Licensing

-If your product is not GPL licensed, you will not be able to use a GPL licensed library.
+If your product is not using a GPL-compatible license, you will not be able to use a GPL licensed library.
 Any code that is licensed with GPL must be removed from your executable before deployment and you will not be able to link to an external GPL library, either.
 It should be easy to avoid GPL Python libraries by simply removing any libraries that use GPL code from your environment with `pip`.
 C/C++ libraries are not always so straightforward.

 Despite our best efforts to not rely on any GPL software, PyInstaller still managed to find and include a couple GPL C/C++ libraries in the executable.
 To